FAQs for New Students

 Is orientation mandatory?

 Yes.
 All first-year students are required to attend a two-day freshman orientation session that requires students to stay overnight.
-Orientation starts at 12 pm (with check-in beginning at 11 am) on the first day and ends at 5:15 pm the following day.
-Students can sign up for their desired orientation session via Navigator.
+Students can sign up for their desired orientation session via Navigator (starting March 4, 2019).

 Transfer students are required to attend a one-day transfer orientation session.